Koredotcom/KnowledgeGraphGenerator/README.md

               <strong> csv - </strong> <p> This format is enabled to support input from KnowledgeExtraction.
 To build input file in this format, all you need to do is copy all questions in <b>first column</b> and their respective answers in <b>second column</b> and save it as .csv file
        </li>
 </ol>

+## Output details

+Output file generated will be in the directory you mentioned as an argument to  `--folder_path` option, if you haven't mentioned any path, then the output JSON file is saved in the following location<br>
+       `/data/FAQ/AoStorage/`

+The output JSON file can be <b> directly imported to KnowledgeCollection in bot </b> as json format